To create an Exam, navigate to the course's Course Panel, and select Create new Exam in the administration panel.

 2) If you only allow a finite number of attempts for this exam, and the student fails after they’ve reached the maximum number of attempts, you have the option to select whether only the previous step’s progress should be reset, or whether the entire course should be reassigned.
 If you select the whole course to be reassigned then you can select whether the course will be reassigned immediately or after a period of x months (from 1 to 46 months).

-Prequalification Exam: If you have this option marked as "Yes" when a user passes the exam all previous or next lecture steps (depending on your selection) become optional for course completion.
-If a course has multiple prequalification exams only lecture steps in between become optional.
+Prequalification Exam: If you have this option marked as "Yes", then you have two options for when a user passes the exam: mark all previous or next lecture steps (depending on your selection) as completed.
+If a course has multiple prequalification exams then lectures between multiple prequalification exams will also be marked as completed.

 - Allow Exam to be Printed: You can define if you want to allow the exam to be printed and administered offline by Managers with reporting permissions on the exam.